 Continue with the Okta setup.
 On the subsequent details screen, select SAML 2.0.
 Leave the default relay state empty, it does not apply in SI.

 The button ‘View Setup Instructions’ will take you to a documentation page that lists all the settings you’ll need to enter into Small Improvements now.

 Follow the comprehensive Okta documentation, and then you’ll be done with the basics within minutes.

 A user needs to be created in Small Improvements before they can log in.
 Now add user-accounts to Small Improvements via Administration -> Company Directory or import them from an Excel worksheet.

 Adjusting the welcome email

-Important: You must adjust some emails to avoid confusion.
+Important: You must adjust some notification emails to avoid confusion.

-- Whenever you invite staff into Small Improvements, they receive an email telling them about Small Improvements.
+Whenever you invite staff into Small Improvements, they receive an email telling them about Small Improvements.
 This email also explains how to define their new password.
-But since they will use Okta’s password instead, that email template needs to get changed.
+But since they will use Okta’s password instead, you’ll need to update that information.

 Click Settings > Emails, then expand the Users & Administration section.
 Edit the following templates:

 Our recommendation is that you replace the text with instructions to log in to your Okta system to access Small Improvements.